roggc/test-waku/README.md

     //...
 ```

-A workaround or solution to this problem has been found.
+A workaround or solution to this problem has been found (for those using `waku` version `0.21.23`).
 The solution is to import and use the client component returned by server action in a server component, like this:

 ```typescript
 import type { ReactNode } from "react";